Evangelical School of Smyrna: Later period (1830–1922)

 With the years the school adopted more progressive and rationalistic educational methods, as well as the teaching of modern mathematics and sciences in the 'Western' manner, which at times attracted the attention of the conservative circles of the Ecumenical Patriarchate.

 At the late 19th and early 20th century, Smyrna was a major commercial and educational center of the Greek world.
-The city was the home of 67 well-equipped Greek school units in addition to 4 female schools.
+The city was the home of 67 well-equipped Greek school units in addition to 4 girl schools.
 The Evangelical school during this period was the most important Greek educational institution in the city.
 Apart from the schools, it possessed an archaeological museum, significant natural science collection, and an excellent library which contained some 50,000 volumes and 180 manuscripts.

 Numerous graduates of the school such as Giorgos Tsitseklis and Nikos Manganiotis, despite being citizens of the Ottoman Empire volunteered for the Greek Army.
-The new and bigger building of the school was saved from the Great Fire of Smyrna and after it, the school building was used as the Hospital of the Levantines for approximately 1.5-2 years and served as a hospital.
+The new and bigger building of the school was saved from the Great Fire of Smyrna and after it, the school building was used as the Hospital of the Levantines for approximately 1.5–2 years and served as a hospital.
 Upon the increase in the Turkish-Muslim population in İzmir after the War of Independence in 1924, the Girls' High School, which continued its education in the Karataş District, moved to Namık Kemal High School with all its belongings and started education as Girls' Vocational High School.

 In memory of the Evangelical School, a new school was founded in Nea Smyrni district, Athens, in 1934 called New Evangelical School.
-On the other hand, the educational facilities in Izmir today used to be Turkish public schools.
+On the other hand, the educational facilities in İzmir today used to be Turkish public schools.